 War & Peace (& Art)

 Any and all references to Soviet-era Russia have been excised from the current Opernhaus Zürich production of Leben mit einem Idioten, Alfred Schnittke’s ferociously satirical 1992 opera on now through the end of November.
 What’s the role of the house here?
 The composer’s family?
 Funders?
 Why is the director using such softened language around his (rather apolitical) choices?
+Is it art (or Art)?
+Do clear (and certainly timely) references to Soviet history really matter in 2024?
+Should they?

-Update28 October: In his weekly newsletter, music journalist Axel Brüggermann published a line from an interview director Kirill Serebrennikov gave to Swiss music writer Christian Berzins in which is says “Ich will in Zürich keinen sowjetischen Bullshit entschlüsseln.
+Update28 October: In his weekly newsletter, music journalist Axel Brüggermann published thoughts from an interview director Kirill Serebrennikov gave to Swiss music writer Christian Berzins in which is says “Ich will in Zürich keinen sowjetischen Bullshit entschlüsseln.
 Schnittke selbst hat gesagt, dass es sich um ein ‚offenes Werk‘ handle; jegliche Interpretationen seien erlaubt und sogar erwünscht.” (“I don’t want to decipher any Soviet bullshit in Zurich.
 Schnittke himself has said that it is an ‘open work’; any interpretation is permitted and even encouraged.”)
 The full interview is at Tagblatt (paywall).

 This story brought to mind another published last month published in The Stage about censorship and staging choices.Matthew Hemley’s article looks at how British theatre can, or even should, touch on world issues, notably the ongoing war in Gaza.
 What should or shouldn’t be seen on stages and why?
 Who gets to decide?
 Whither funding and marketing campaigns?
 Questions to ponder into 2025 and beyond.